TexasInstruments/jacinto-ai-devkit/README.md

 **Several of these models have been verified to work on [TI's Jacinto Automotive Processors](http://www.ti.com/processors/automotive-processors/tdax-adas-socs/overview.html)**.
 These tools and software are primarily intended as examples for learning and research.

+### Documentation
+Detailed documentation is provided for each of the components.
+Please browse using links provided in the "Submodules" section below.

 ### Obtaining the code
 After cloning this repository, execute the following command to pull the submodules.
 ```